Riva Lehrer: Early life

 Lehrer's early education took place at Condon School for Handicapped Children, which was one of the first schools in the United States to offer a standardized education to disabled children.
-She had many surgeries in her early life to render her body more "normal". spending a significant part of her childhood in the hospital, she got an intimate view of medicine which influenced her career as an educator and an artist.
+She had many surgeries in her early life to render her body more "normal".
+The time she spent in the hospital as a child and her experiences with medicine influenced her career as an educator and an artist.

 In 1980, she moved to Chicago, where she lives and continues to exhibit her work.

 Career

-Her work focuses mainly on people's physical identity as well as political themes including disability.
-After moving to Chicago, she became aware of the works of other artists, joined a disabled artist group, and began one of her best known series:The Circle Stories.
+Lehrer's work focuses on physical identity and disability.
+After moving to Chicago, she joined a group for artists with disabilities and began a series titled The Circle Stories.
 Lehrer is the curator for the Access Living Collection of Art and an adjunct professor at the School of the Art Institute of Chicago.
-Her interest in anatomy originally led her to consider a career in medicine, but due to the lack of accommodations she soon felt this goal was unrealistic.
-Instead she decided on an art career where she would have more control over her schedule and where she could “prove her interests in biology and medicine”.
-Her works on a whole are meant to reject the idea of pity and inspire a new way of thinking about the beauty of disabilities.
+Lehrer decided on an art career in order to "prove her interests in biology and medicine," areas of study with few accommodations.

 Lehrer's creative work has been supported through a variety of grants and awards.
 Awards include the 2017 3Arts MacDowell Fellowship for writing, 2015 3Arts Residency Fellowship at the University of Illinois; the 2014 Carnegie Mellon Fellowship at Haverford and Bryn Mawr Colleges; and the 2009 Prairie Fellowship at the Ragdale Foundation.
 Grants include the 2009 Critical Fierceness Grant, the 2008 3Arts Foundation Grant, and the 2006 Wynn Newhouse Award for Excellence, (NYC), as well as grants from the Illinois Arts Council, the University of Illinois, and the National Endowment for the Arts.